CUSTOMER SERVICE TRAINING

-In Module Eight, you will learn to provide online and email customer service, the advantages and disadvantages of electronic communication, understanding netiquette, tips and tricks, and how to eliminate electronic ping pong.
+In Module Eight, you will learn to provide online and email customer service, the advantages, and disadvantages of electronic communication, understand netiquette, tips and tricks, and how to eliminate electronic ping pong.

 Recovering Difficult Customers

-How do you deal with someone who is not satisfied with your customer care?
+How do you deal with someone not satisfied with your customer care?

-One of the challenges faced by customer service staff is dealing with difficult customers.
+One of the challenges customer service staff faces is dealing with difficult customers.
 Sometimes customers have a legitimate reason to be upset, and sometimes they don’t.
-In either case, the customer service staff must be prepared to deal with difficult customers and find ways to win them back.
+The customer service staff must be prepared to deal with difficult customers and find ways to win them back.

 Whether the problem is caused by the customer or by the company, what is important in any contact with a difficult customer is what you do to resolve the problem and how valued you make the customer feel.